MikeRow/BananoPHP/README.md

 [ncm](ncm)

-<pre>node CLI manager - to exhaustively manage Nano node using bash</pre>
+<pre>node CLI manager - exhaustively manage Nano node using bash</pre>

 ## A clarification about the huge integers